JS Kabylie: Kit suppliers and shirt sponsors

 The logo of UZZOO (the brand of the JSK).

 Kappa, the kit supplier of JS Kabylie, since July 16, 2023.

-TECNO, JS Kabylie's shirt sponsor since August 28, 2025.

 For the 2020–21 season, the JSK decided to become its own kit supplier through the creation of UZZOO, under the presidency of Cherif Mellal.
 A brand it created itself and intended to outfit its youth and first teams.
-UZZOO modeled its visual identity on that of the JSK: its name refers to a plant widespread in Kabylia whose leaves are yellow and green; its logo features the brand name, at the end of which is a canary (nickname of the JSK) with outstretched wings.
+UZZOO modeled its visual identity on that of the JSK: its name refers to a plant widespread in Kabylia which is yellow and green; its logo features the brand name, at the end of which is a canary (nickname of the JSK) with outstretched wings.
 UZZOO aimed to supply other teams in Kabylia and Algeria.
 In July 2021, the JSK opened a store of the brand UZZOO in the city of Tizi Ouzou.
 Finally, following a dispute between UZZOO and a new management of the JSK, the club returned the following seasons to more conventional equipment suppliers: Joma (2021–22), Hummel (2022–23) and Kappa (2023–present).